Fleuve (album)

-Fleuve is the second album by the Pierre Favre Ensemble, led by Swiss jazz percussionist Pierre Favre.
-The album was recorded in October 2005 in Switzerland and released in October 2006 by ECM.
-Produced by Manfred Eicher, it was Favre's first album for ECM in eleven years and marked the return of the ensemble since their 1984 debut Singing Drums, presenting a new line-up that departed from the previous incarnation's all-percussion sound.
-The new line-up included seven musicians and new instrumentation, including harp, double clarinet, double bass, tuba, guitar, bass guitar, soprano saxophone, and serpent.
-The latter instrument is rarely used in jazz.
+Fleuve is the second album credited to the Pierre Favre Ensemble, recorded in Switzerland in October 2005 and released on ECM October the following year—twenty two years after the ensemble's 1984 debut, Singing Drums, presenting a new line-up that departed from the previous incarnation's all-percussion sound.
+The septet now included harp, double clarinet, double bass, tuba, guitar, bass guitar, soprano saxophone, and serpent—an instrument rarely used in jazz.

 The music has a deep bottom end due to the low-end instruments, but Favre keeps a light texture, partly due to the low instruments being played in their highest registers and arrangements which highlight different instruments.
 The album was influenced by Renaissance music and baroque music.
 Favre maintains a melodic sound which doesn't dominate over other instruments.
 Music critics praised Fleuve.